robric/wiki-contrail-controller/Baremetal-Support.md

 Note that both the TOR Agents receive the same configuration from the control node.
 Also, the routes are synced via BGP.

 Once the SSL connection is established, Keepalive messages are exchanged between the TOR and the TOR-Agent.
 Keepalive messages are sent from either end and are responded from the other end.
 When any message exchange is seen on the connection, keepalive message is skipped for that interval.
-It is recommended that a shorter value for keepalive timeout is configured on the TOR side (5 sec) as compared to the TOR-Agent side (10 sec).
 When the TOR side sees that keepalive failed, it closes the current SSL session and tries to re-connect.
-When the TOR-Agent side sees that keepalive failed, it also closes the SSL session and retracts the routes exported to control node.
-So, by keeping the TOR side keep alive smaller, a new session gets established to the other TOR-Agent, while the earlier TOR-Agent takes more time to retract the routes it exported.
-This way, the routes from the new TOR-Agent are added before the older ones are retracted, thus ensuring ongoing traffic is not impacted.
+When the TOR-Agent side sees that keepalive failed, it also closes the SSL session.
+Upon SSL session closure, the TOR Agent retracts the routes exported to control node.

 ## Failure Scenario